websightful/django-messaging-docs/src/index.md

 Ready to add messaging to your Django project?
 Check out our [Installation Guide](getting-started/installation.md) to get started in minutes.

+Want to see it in action first?
+Try the [demo project](https://github.com/websightful/django-messaging-demo-project) to explore all features.

 ## Support

 For technical questions, feature requests, or bug reports, please contact Aidas Bendoraitis at <https://www.djangotricks.com/feedback/>.